handcrab/dummy_forum/README.md

 ## Features
 - Users can create posts
   - they can modify only their posts
+- Everyone can comment posts
+- WYSIWYG editor
 - Authors can ban comments on their posts
-- Everyone can comment posts
-- Everyone can see other user profiles
+- Everyone can see user profiles
   - In the user profile everyone can see user's last activities: posts and comments

 ## TODO